jarrodparkes/nes-learning/examples/2-tiles/README.md

 # Tiles

-Sprites are for moving graphics.
-Tiles, or background tiles, are for non-moving static graphics.
-In this lesson, we will create a background composed of tiles, and we will draw a sprite on top of the background.
+Sprites are moving graphics.
+Tiles, or background tiles, are non-moving static graphics.
+In this example, we will create a background composed of tiles, and we will draw sprites on top of the background.

 ## Instructions